pj/hacn/README.md

 - [ ] Fully document operations and architecture.
 - [x] Create state control wrapper operations e.g. Once, Memo, Retry etc.
 - [x] Replace the `RenderCapture` operation with props that automatically capture, will require some kind of global state to set the rendering operation.
-- [ ] Create builder that makes operations that can be composed i.e. combine multiple sequence steps into a single operation.
+- [x] Create builder that makes operations that can be composed i.e. combine multiple sequence steps into a single operation.
+  - [ ] Implement Preprocess for composition
+  - [ ] More tests for compisition.
 - [ ] Implement Combine operation in builder correctly, so that conditionals work properly.
 - [ ] Implement error handling to allow try/catch and to allow returning error as value.
-- [ ] Add implicit rendering return operation and code to replace RenderCapture use cases.
 - [ ] Implement operations like data fetching.
 - [ ] Implement operations that use type providers for things like graphql queries.
 - [ ] Implement `for` and `while`.